Hiking in Jordan takes you to some of the most exceptional historical sites you can find, including the incredible city of Petra!

-Jordan is considered a safe country for tourists, and the people of Jordan are among some of the most friendly and hospitable people in the world.
-And, its quite easily one of the most progressive Middle Eastern countries.
+In my experience, Jordan is often oner-looked by tourists as it is perceived to be an unsafe country.
+In reality, Jordan is a safe country for tourists, and the people of Jordan are among some of the most friendly and hospitable.

-We’ve created a guide to the best hikes in Jordan to show off its natural beauty, scenic wonder and historical monuments.
+To correct the misconceptions about Jordan, I’ve created this guide to the best hikes in Jordan to show off its natural beauty, scenic wonder and historical monuments.

 We begin with the best and most popular trail in Jordan.
 Hiking the Jordan Trail is an unforgettable experience and tests your limits to the core.